Workshops by Sherezzah Bint al-Waha

 I've often been complimented on my veil choreographies,

-and there are several different ones that I teach,
+and there are several different ones that I can teach,

 in addition to basic veil technique.